CatherineTrevor/help-trevor-grow/README.md

 **Child first-time visitor goals:**

     a.
-As a child first-time visitor, I want to quickly understand the rules of the game.
+As a child first-time visitor, I want to quickly understand how to play the game.

     b.
 As a child first-time visitor, I want to have fun playing an online game.